- See a full list of publications

 MA, PhD (Cantab), FRHistS

 David Wootton is Anniversary Professor of History.
 He works on the intellectual and cultural history of the English speaking countries, Italy, and France, 1500-1800.
-He is currently writing a book entitled Power, Pleasure and Profit based on his Carlyle Lectures at the University of Oxford in 2014.
-His most recent book is The Invention of Science, published by Allen Lane.
+He is currently writing a book on Voltaire.
+His most recent book is Power, Pleasure, and Profit published by Harvard University Press.
+He has given the Carlyle and Besterman Lectures at Oxford, the Raleigh Lecture at the British Academy and the Benedict Lectures at Boston.

 He was educated at Oxford and Cambridge, and has held positions in history and politics at four British and four Canadian universities, and visiting postions in the US, before coming to York.